-- If online abuse occurs, we will respond to it by: - Having clear and robust safeguarding procedures in place for responding to abuse (including online abuse) this can be found within the Safeguarding and Child Protection Policy. - Providing support and training for all staff and volunteers on dealing with all forms of abuse, including bullying or cyberbullying, emotional abuse, sexting, sexual abuse, sexual exploitation, and radicalisation and extremism. - Making sure our response takes the needs of the person experiencing abuse, any bystanders and our organisation as a whole into account.

-- Reviewing the plan developed to address online abuse at regular intervals, in order to ensure that any problems have been resolved in the long term. - At The Pilgrim School, we have a number of points of contact for each pupil, as well as information posted directing staff and students to the Designated Safeguarding Lead, the Deputy Designated Safeguarding Lead, the contacts for Safeguarding Of Children Concerns, the Lincolnshire Local Authority Designated Officers and the Lincolnshire County Council Safeguarding in Schools.
+- If online abuse occurs, we will respond to it by: - Having clear and robust safeguarding procedures in place for responding to abuse (including online abuse) this can be found within the Safeguarding and Child Protection Policy. - Contacting the Professional Online Safety Helpline for any support or advise required on 03443814772 or helpline@saferinternet.org.uk - Providing support and training for all staff and volunteers on dealing with all forms of abuse, including bullying or cyberbullying, emotional abuse, sexting, sexual abuse, sexual exploitation, and radicalisation and extremism alongside any other harmful online challenges and online hoaxes that may arise. - Making sure our response takes the needs of the person experiencing abuse, any bystanders and our organisation as a whole into account. - Reviewing the plan developed to address online abuse at regular intervals, in order to ensure that any problems have been resolved in the long term. - At The Pilgrim School, we have a number of points of contact for each pupil, as well as information posted directing staff and students to the Designated Safeguarding Lead, the Deputy Designated Safeguarding Lead, the contacts for Safeguarding Of Children Concerns, the Lincolnshire Local Authority Designated Officers and the Lincolnshire County Council Safeguarding in Schools.
 Staff are trained at an appropriate level for their position, and the Online Safety Officer can refer staff to the Professionals Online Safety Helpline through the UK Safer Internet Centre.